-The machines the Oliver Typewriter Company manufactured for sale in the U.S. are the standard models.
+The typewriters manufactured by the Oliver Typewriter Company for sale in the U.S. are generally considered the standard models.
 These are Oliver models 1, 2, 3, 5, 7, 9, and 11.
-Even though these models were predominantly manufactured for the U.S. market, they were also sold in Europe and Latin America.
+Even though these models were manufactured primarily for the U.S. market, they were also sold in limited quantities in Europe and Latin America.
+From most common to least common are Oliver models 9, 5, 3, 7, 11, 2, and 1.

-The Oliver No. 1 is arguably one of the most sought-after typewriters ever.
-This is due to its historical significance as well as its uniqueness in that it looks very different from its successors.
+The Oliver No. 1 is one of the most sought-after Oliver models and typewriters in general.
+This is due to its rarity and histroical historical significance.
 The Oliver 1 was manufactured in Dubuque, Iowa.
 All model 1 machines were nickel plated and have flat side handles and black keytops.
-The Oliver 1 does not have a removable carriage.
+Unlike its successors, the Oliver 1 does not have a removable carriage.
+Almost every part on the Oliver 1 looks to be unique and therefore not interchangeable with parts on later models.

-Only around 500 machines were made, and I know of 10 currently in existance today.
+The highest known serial number of an existing Oliver No. 1 is 400.
+It is estimated around 500 machines were made with 10 currently in existance today.
 Unfortunately, I have yet to add an Oliver 1 to my collection.

 The Oliver No. 2 was the first Oliver model produced at the factory in Woodstock, Illinois.
-Initally, the first few hundred Oliver No. 2s were nickel plated.
-The iconic olive green paint was introducted as an option and eventually became the standard finish.
-The white keytops were also introduced in the same manner.
+Most of the early Oliver No. 2s were nickel plated with the iconic olive green paint avaibable as an option.
+In due time, the olive green paint became the standard finish with the nickel finish being optional.
+In a similar manner, white keytops replaced black keytops as the standard option.

 Many improvements were made during the production run of this model, all of which are listed in the table below.
 Note that there is no Oliver model "1 1/2" or "1B"- the model 2 was continually revised and updated throughout its production run.
-Also note that the Oliver Typewriter Company jumped from serial number 500 to 5001 when starting production of the Oliver No. 2.
+Also note that the Oliver Typewriter Company jumped to serial number 5001 when starting production of the Oliver No. 2.

 The Oliver No. 3 is very similar to the model 2.
 The most distinguishable difference is the taller base.
 The model 3 also introduced left and right margin release keys.